Golden Gate to Ancient Rus'. VI

 . - This type of literature was widespread in the 11th - 17th centuries.

-All books were handwritten: they did not yet know how to print them.
-In the XII century.
-In Rus', they still did not know how to make paper.
-Most of the books were written on parchment - specially treated calfskin or sheepskin.
+All the books were handwritten: they did not yet know how to print them.
+In the 12th century.
+In Rus' they did not yet know how to make paper.
+Most books were written on parchment - specially treated calf or lamb skin.
 Parchment is a very expensive material.

 Parchment - processed calf skins that were used for writing.